Live now

 Transitions on your slides may be automated, so they move smoothly from one to the next.
 You can create a theme with animation that shows itself throughout the presentation.
 Transitions can be made fun and visually appealing for your audience.

-This doesn’t have to bog you down, at MeetingPulse, we can integrate your Powerpoint with our interactive software and create a wildly engaging presentation.
+This doesn’t have to bog you down, at MeetingPulse, we can integrate your Powerpoint with our interactive software and help you on how to make an interactive Powerpoint presentation with ease!

 Infographics and a phone